The Statue (1971 film): Critical response

 Critical and audience reception of the film was poor, though Niven was praised for his efforts to sustain the film as the main character.
 The Los Angeles Times called it a "silly, strained farce."

 Vincent Canby of The New York Times wrote in his review: "The Statue may have the distinction of being the first adolescent comedy about penis envy.
 Paradoxically, it is rated R, which will keep out most of the 12-year-olds who might be expected to find it good for a smirk".

 Roger Ebert in his review wrote: "I suppose a funny movie might have been made of this material.
 No, on second thought, I suppose not.
 Certainly not with David Niven looking so uncomfortable you wish, for his sake, he were in another movie, or even unemployed.
 Anywhere except under those pigeons."
-It is one of only four films Ebert walked out on (the others being Caligula, Jonathan Livingston Seagull, and Tru Loved).
+It is one of only five films Ebert walked out on (the others being Caligula, Jonathan Livingston Seagull, Mediterraneo and Tru Loved).